B.C. evacuations continue as fires rage on

 Earlier this week a lightning storm hit the region, which spans from Salmon Arm in the north to Osoyoos in the south.

-The emergency operation centre in the southern part of the Okanagan region says an additional 32 properties have now been placed on evacuation order.
+Cameron Baughen, spokesman for the emergency operation centre in the southern part of the Okanagan region, said on Saturday evening that there were 30 properties under evacuation order.

-The centre also says 154 additional properties have been put on evacuation alert, meaning residents must leave immediately if told that the fire has gotten worse.
+He also said about 200 properties were under an evacuation alert, which means that residents can go back to their homes, but they must leave immediately if told that the fire has gotten worse.

-In the central part of the region, 727 properties are on alert and 38 are on evacuation order.
+In the central part of the region, 766 properties were on alert, but none were on evacuation order.

+Okanagan is the province's main wine-making region and is a popular tourist area for travellers from B.C., Alberta and the U.S.

+Kekula said one fire that is taking up significant amount of resources to contain is called the Mount Eneas fire, which spans about 13.7 square kilometres.

 By The Canadian Press

-SUMMERLAND, B.C. — Officials in British Columbia's Okanagan region hope that fire crews can aggressively tackle the flames today as the weather forecast is calling for more cloud cover and less wind than in recent days.
+SUMMERLAND, B.C. — Officials in British Columbia's Okanagan region were hopeful that fire crews could aggressively tackle the flames on Saturday, as the weather forecast called for more cloud cover and less wind than in recent days.

-Spokeswoman Noelle Kekula with the region's complex incident team says that while some wildfires in the Okanagan stayed the same size overnight, others have grow slightly.
+Spokeswoman Noelle Kekula with the region's complex incident team said that while some wildfires in the Okanagan stayed the same size overnight, others grew slightly.

+"Over the last day we have seen that the (fires) have stayed within our containment lines," Kekula said.
+"So they're just growing a bit, but staying within our containment lines."

 The number of properties under evacuation order or alert remains at nearly 1,000 as the fires continue to burn in the popular tourist area of the province's southern Interior.